You aren’t here by accident. The fact that you are searching for juicing tips tells me that you are serious about your overall health.

 Brands like Jack Lallane have successfully toned down the amount of noise their machines produce at the expense of power.

-The truth is there is no juicer that does not have any drawbacks, every type has its limitations and you will have to weigh your options carefully by prioritizing what’s most important to you.
+The truth is no juicer does not have any drawbacks.
+Each juicer has its limitations, and you will have to weigh your options carefully by prioritizing what’s most important to you.

 What if I don’t want to invest in a juicer?
 Can I still enjoy fresh juice?

-Add ingredients with high water content
+Add ingredients with high water content.

 Just make sure to drink lots of water throughout the day to prevent any dehydration.

 Have a grocery list

-Buy too much and risk spoilage and just waste money on unused ingredients.
-I did that several times when I was just starting out.
+Buy too much and risk spoilage and waste money on unused ingredients.
+I did that several times when I was starting.

 Regardless, the important thing is to plan your recipes ahead of time and make a shopping list.

-Drink it as soon as you can
+Drink as soon as you can

 Chop fibrous greens